el-dee/panda3d-openxr/README.md

 ### Minimal

 In minimal you can find a minimal setup that will draw a Panda avatar in front of you, and a (ugly) cube where your hands ought to be.

+## License and Acknowledgments

+This library is licensed under the "Apache License Version 2.0", see the file LICENSE for the full text of the license.

+This code is heavily based upon the `hello_xr` example made by the Khronos Group, and ported to the Python Langage by "Christopher Bump", author of the PyOpenXR library.
+Many thanks to them as without their work this library wouldn't exist at all.